YenHungLai/fyresite-test/README.md

 ```
 Thank you for interviewing with Fyresite!
 We've designed this test to mimic as closely as possible the type of work you'll be doing with us as a React Developer.

 Your task is to take this base project, implement the designs and display weather data using the open weather API.
+There are two pages, one page to collect the zip code and another to display the data.
+It may not be possible to get the chart to match the design completely using the provided package, so just get it as close as possible.

 At the completion of your 4 hour window please submit a pull request with your changes.
 It's ok if you don't finish, we simply want to see what you can do in the allotted time.